 - Well-designed board covers give some peace to an otherwise busy view.
 They give your eyes a restful place to focus on amongst all the clutter.

 - If you include your board titles in your cover images, it’s easier for someone to quickly look at the different boards you have and what types of things you’re pinning – so they can decide if you are someone that they want to follow.
 They can spend less time clicking through all your boards (where they can easily get distracted and leave!) trying to figure out if they want to follow you – and instead make a quick decision – while they’re viewing your profile – to follow you.

 Here’s an example of a Pinterest profile (on a computer) without custom board covers.
 See how busy, cluttered and distracting it is?

 Now here’s how it looks when you have custom board covers that have lots of “white space” and clear text:

 What do you think?
 Does this make you want to change your board covers?
 If so – keep reading!

-I just finished updating all my board covers – and they look good on both desktop and mobile devices.
+I just finished updating all my custom Pinterest board covers – and they look good on both desktop and mobile devices.
 (Yay!)
-Once I figured out the correct sizing and cropping, I made a template and it went pretty quick to make them all.
-You can download my template above – or you can make your own using these instructions:
+I made a Canva template and it went pretty quick to make them all.
+You can download my Canva template below – or you can make your own using these instructions: